Virginia Democrats seek Medicaid expansion, tighter gun laws in 2018 legislative agenda

-Democratic leaders in Virginia outlined an agenda for the 2018 legislative session in Richmond that will test the resolve of the GOP and aims to push Virginia in a more liberal direction.
+Democratic leaders on Tuesday rolled out an agenda for the 2018 legislative session in Virginia that will test the resolve of the weakened GOP and aims to push Virginia in a more liberal direction.

-Gov. Terry McAuliffe and Gov.-elect Ralph Northam, who is set to be sworn in on Saturday, vowed to push to expand Medicaid under Obamacare, mandate universal background checks on every gun purchase and remove needless regulations that burden abortion access.
+Gov. Terry McAuliffe and Gov.-elect Ralph Northam, who is to be sworn in Saturday, vowed to push to expand Medicaid under Obamacare, mandate universal background checks on every gun purchase and remove needless regulations that burden abortion access when the legislature gets back to work on Wednesday

 The legislative package seeks to loosen voting laws and advocates for a cap-and-trade program targeting carbon dioxide emissions from the state’s power plants.